 But then it becomes a wonderful, lovely ride with scenery reminiscent of Austria or Switzerland but with volcanoes (“Puys”) as background.

 Again, we follow the signage rather than the GPS, all the way to the gorgeous lake before Murol.
 You first arrive in Chambon-sur-Lac where there is a bakery.
 Further on the other side of the lake are two restaurants/snack bars where the croque-monsieur and waffles come out of the freezer and the fresh pancakes are only served after 15.00 h because only then the chef-pancakes arrives.

 After Murol, there is still some hard work to do because on rocky soil and often worn out by quadbikes and other noisy nuisances.

 We stayed in Le Pont du Roy in Besse-en-Chandesse (officially Besse-et-Saint-Anastaise), a friendly Dutch B&B. (90€ room with breakfast).

 Besse is worth a visit, and also okay for a day’s rest!
 You can recover in restaurants Le Bessoi and La Souillarde after trips to beautiful Lac Pavin and surroundings.
-We read somewhere that Nicovélo in Besse besides VTT rentals could also repair bicycles, by appointment (Check it out beforehand!).
-Our brakes had been grinding down our discs already for quite a few days by then, but we had come to the end of our holiday anyway….
+We read somewhere that Nicovélo in Besse besides doing VTT rentals could also repair bicycles, by appointment (Check it out beforehand!).
+Our brakes had been grinding down our discs already for quite a few days by then, but we had come to the end of our holidays anyway….